B.S. in Data Science: Foundations Track

 Reminders

-• These sample plans have most major courses in the 1st and 2nd year, but you can easily take a lighter course load and spread out your courses more evenly into your 3rd and 4th years as needed.
+• These sample plans have most major courses in the first and second year, but you can easily take a lighter course load and spread out your courses more evenly into your third and fourth years as needed.

-• Your priority should be to complete all preparatory requirements by the end of your sophomore year.
-You may also begin taking upper division courses in your 2nd year, but it may not be necessary to complete all of your major requirements in four years.
-Do not take any upper division courses in your 1st year!
+• Your priority should be to complete all preparatory requirements by the end of your second year.
+You may also begin taking upper division courses in your second year, but it may not be necessary to complete all of your major requirements in four years.
+Do not take any upper division courses in your first year!

 • Remember that balance is key and you have to make the best possible schedule for YOU!
 Meet with your major advisors on a regular basis to help you update your academic plan.